-When you use sensitivity labels in Microsoft 365 Apps on Windows computers, you have a choice of using labeling that's built into Office apps, or an add-in from the Azure Information Protection (AIP) unified labeling client installed.
+When you use sensitivity labels in Microsoft 365 Apps on Windows computers, we recommend you use you labeling that's built into Office apps, even if you have the Azure Information Protection (AIP) unified labeling client installed.
 The AIP add-in is now disabled by default in the latest versions of Office apps, and the add-in will be retired April 2024.

-By default, built-in labeling is turned off in Office for Windows apps when the AIP client was installed.
+Up until recently, built-in labeling was turned off by default in Office for Windows apps when the AIP client was installed.
 This default is no longer the case for newer versions of Office.
 You can control the default behavior by using the instructions in the following section, How to disable the AIP add-in to use built-in labeling for Office apps.
 For example, disable the add-in for initial testing on a couple of computers, and then move onto a pilot for a few users.
 When you're ready, migrate all users to the newer labeling experience.

 When you keep the AIP client installed but disabled in Office apps, the other capabilities of the AIP client remain supported: